Daily Tour

 Unlimited

-Overview: Embark on the Snow Leopard Tracking Tour with Adventure Series Nepal, where the thrill of spotting one of the world’s most elusive big cats meets the majestic beauty of the Himalayas.
+Overview: Embark on the Snow Leopard Tracking Tour in Nepal with Adventure Series Nepal, where the thrill of spotting one of the world’s most elusive big cats meets the majestic beauty of the Himalayas.
 This tour takes you into the heart of the Annapurna Conservation Area, offering a rare opportunity to encounter the snow leopard in its natural habitat.

 Conservation Success: The snow leopard (Panthera uncia) is a symbol of the high mountains of Asia, with its distinctive fur pattern providing excellent camouflage in its rocky surroundings.
 Despite being one of the most elusive and endangered big cats, conservation efforts in Nepal have made significant strides in protecting these magnificent creatures.
 Areas like Sagarmatha National Park and Shey-Phoksundo National Park play a vital role in their preservation.